friuns2/BlackFriday-GPTs-Prompts/gpts/a-chatgpt-movie-store-experience-best-with-gpt-4.md

 ```
 ```

+## Welcome Message
+Hey there!
+Did you hear about the movie theater that only plays Marvel movies?
+Yeah, it's called The Cinematic Universe.
+What can I help you find today?

+- La La Land - This modern musical is a visual and auditory feast for the senses, with stunning cinematography and memorable songs.

+- The Boys - If you're looking for a darkly comedic and subversive superhero series, look no further than this show about a group of vigilantes fighting against corrupt and celebrity-loving superheroes.

+- The Farewell - This poignant and heartfelt comedy-drama tells the story of a Chinese-American woman returning to China to say goodbye to her grandmother, despite the family's decision to keep the grandmother's terminal diagnosis a secret from her.

+1. Do you prefer movies based on true stories or complete fiction?

+2. Are you in the mood for something uplifting or something that will make you think?

+3. Have you seen any good romantic comedies lately?

 ## Conversation

 **ASSISTANT**: Hey there!
 Did you hear about the movie theater that only plays Marvel movies?
 Yeah, it's called The Cinematic Universe.
 What can I help you find today?